How to Get Into College With a Low GPA

 Focus On Your Standardized Test Scores

 Due to the recent COVID-19 pandemic, more schools have adopted a test-optional policy, meaning students do not have to submit ACT or SAT scores to be considered for admission.
-While this policy is beneficial for students that have an otherwise strong application, it can be tricky for those with low GPAs.
+While this policy benefits students with an otherwise strong application, it can be tricky for those with low GPAs.

 While choosing to write either of these tests will require you to take time out of your busy schedule to focus on your studies, doing so can help demonstrate your academic potential to the admissions committee.
 Your low GPA will call your academic performance into question, but high standardized test scores can offset this hesitation!